The 1954 Project Luminary Award

 The CAFE Group’s 1954 Project is advancing education equity by investing in bold, imagination-fueled, and high-impact leaders committed to addressing systemic barriers and creating sustainable change for Black students and in Black communities.

-The program is designed for leaders with a proven track record of success in education and the vision to create even greater impact.
+The initiative is designed for leaders with a proven track record of success in education and the vision to create even greater impact.

 Luminaries join a powerful community of innovators, change-makers, and visionaries driving systemic progress to support students and communities across the U.S.